 Ethan works to transform Corey’s virtual designs into physical objects.
 He was new to both F1 in Schools and the manufacturing techniques used, but that didn’t stop him.
 He’s in charge of the manufacturing line and quickly learned how to control the 3D printer, CNC router and other manufacturing equipment to create our competition cars.

-From the beginning of our journey we have been pushing the boundaries of what we can and cannot do.
+From the beginning of our journey we have pushed the boundaries of what we can and cannot do.
 The ongoing pursuit to engineer the fastest, most efficient car possible fuelled the fire for constant evolution and innovation.

-VTX-15 is the finalised evolution from fourteen National Finals tested and modified competition car prototypes.
+VTX-15 is the finalised evolution of fourteen National Final tested and modified competition car prototypes.